Our Most Frequently Asked Questions

 3. Can I buy your products anywhere else?

 No, our products are only available at Highmeadow Farm, pre-ordered through this web site.
-You can also pre-order and have it delivered every Friday to Camp Curious Canine in Fitchburg.

 4. Will my veterinarian approve of Napa Fresh?
 Is it "complete and balanced"?